Events

 The Darwinian Roots of Attachment Theory - Half day webinar

-Please see programme (PDF) from the day and you can view a recording of the event in your own time.
+Please see programme from the day and you can view a recording of the event in your own time.
 Presentations are below:

 - Annie Swanepoel - Understanding child development form an evolutionary perspective